HDETR/H-Deformable-DETR/README.md

 ### Distributed Run

-You can refer to [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) to enable training on multiple nodes.
+You can refer to [Deformable-DETR](https://github.com/fundamentalvision/Deformable-DETR) to enable training on multiple nodes.

 ## Modified files compared to vanilla Deformable DETR